 Issue #16 of the "Trinity" maxi-series features the Olympian in an altered and unstable reality.
 He is working with the recon team trying to penetrate a wall of energy surrounding Europe.
 The Olympian and the 'bloodlines' hero, Lionheart perish upon contact with the wall.

-The Olympian also appears in issue #7 of the Batman: The Brave and the Bold comics where he's depicted of helping Batman defeat Circe.
+The Olympian also appears in the Batman: The Brave and the Bold #7 where he's depicted of helping Batman defeat Circe.